tomhac3k/Ansible-tomcat-9-install/README.md

 ## How to use this playbook

 1. Download the repository
-2. move only the tomcat_install.yml playbook and vars/variables.yml to your ansible environment.
+2. Move only the tomcat_install.yml playbook and vars/variables.yml to your ansible environment.
-3. edit the vars/variables.yml file according to your environment.
+3. Edit the vars/variables.yml file according to your environment.

   Here you need to mention your inventory hostnames or inventory groupnames